+- Business travel

-- Sending an employee to a conference, attending a business lunch, or going to a meeting at some other entity's business location is not telecommuting (remote work).
-Neither Universities of Wisconsin nor our employee has any legal control over the destination property.
-This type of remote work is also likely intermittent, and the destination locations likely vary from trip to trip. - Employees holding meetings off-site - A group of employees attending a meeting at a restaurant or some other public accommodation are not telecommuting.
-We may still be responsible for any misconduct, but if an employee is injured because a chair breaks in a restaurant, we will not be fined by OSHA. - An employee visiting another employee's home outside of normal work hours. - o If the visit occurs outside of normal work hours, this will not fall under the telecommuting (remote work) policy's prohibition against business visitors. - Time spent away from the office by a salaried employee, unless there is an expectation by the employer that the employee will perform work at a remote work location. - For salaried employees, the critical question is not how many hours are spent on campus versus elsewhere, but rather whether the employer expects the employee to perform work at a remote work location on a regular basis.
+- Sending an employee to a conference, attending a business lunch, or going to a meeting at some other entity's business location is not telecommuting.
+Neither UW System nor our employee has any legal control over the destination property.
+This type of remote work is also likely intermittent, and the destination locations likely vary from trip to trip.

+- Employees holding meetings off-site

+- A group of employees attending a meeting at a restaurant or some other public accommodation are not telecommuting.
+We may still be responsible for any misconduct, but if an employee is injured because a chair breaks in a restaurant, we will not be fined by OSHA. - An employee visiting another employee's home outside of normal work hours. - If the visit occurs outside of normal work hours, this will not fall under the telecommuting policy's prohibition against business visitors. - Time spent away from the office by a salaried employee, unless there is an expectation by the employer that the employee will perform work at a remote work location. - For salaried employees, the critical question is not how many hours are spent on campus versus elsewhere, but rather whether the employer expects the employee to perform work at a remote work location on a regular basis.
 For example, a salaried employee may spend 30 hours a week on campus on Mondays, Wednesdays, and Fridays, but remain at home on Tuesdays and Thursdays.
-A telecommuting (remote work) agreement is only required if the institution has approved and expects the employee to work from home on Tuesdays and Thursdays. - An employee staying home on FMLA leave. - o FMLA leave is intended to provide an employee with protected, unpaid, time off from work if such leave is necessary due to an employee being unable to work due to illness/injury, following the birth or adoption of a child, or to care for a family member with a serious health condition.
+A telecommuting agreement is only required if the institution has approved and expects the employee to work from home on Tuesdays and Thursdays. - An employee staying home on FMLA leave. - FMLA leave is intended to provide an employee with protected, unpaid, time off of work if such leave is necessary due to an employee being unable to work due to illness/injury, following the birth or adoption of a child, or to care for a family member with a serious health condition.
 An employee on FMLA leave is, by definition, not working.
 An employee who is telecommuting is working.

-Combining leave with telecommuting (remote work):
+Combining leave with telecommuting:

-It is permissible under the policy for an employee to combine telecommuting (remote work) with paid or unpaid leave.
-If such an arrangement is acceptable to both the employee and the institution, the telecommuting (remote work) agreement should be very clear about both the work expectations, and the amount and type of leave being used.
-Any leave used should still be tracked by normal processes, separate from the telecommuting (remote work) agreement.
+It is permissible under the policy for an employee to combine part-time telecommuting with paid or unpaid leave.
+If such an arrangement is acceptable to both the employee and the institution, the telecommuting agreement should be very clear about both the work expectations, and the amount and type of leave being used.
+Any leave used should still be tracked by normal processes, separate from the telecommuting agreement.